tomiatomic/pluto/index.md

 ## Fourier transform of 2D atomic lattice
 - Calculate 2D unit cell from reciprocal vectors \
   <a href="./fft_lattice.html" target="_blank">Open static web page</a>, [Download notebook](./fft_lattice.jl)
+- Sine wave gratings \
+  to be transcribed from Python
+- Array of 2D Gaussian peaks \
+  to be transcribed from Python

 ## X-ray diffraction
 - 4H-NbSe2 \